pancitysim/PanCitySim/README.md

 # PanCitySim
-This repository contains a demo version of the codes used for the paper "Activity-based mechanistic model for high-resolution epidemic tracking and control in urban areas"
+This repository contains a demo version of the codes used for the paper "........"

 ## Using colab(Recommended)